boyzoid/blog/content/posts/2023/june/mysql-shell-dump-aws-to-oci.md

 1. An OCI account.
 If you do not have one, you can sign up for an account [here](https://www.oracle.com/cloud/free/).
 2. A [MySQL HeatWave Database](https://www.mysql.com/cloud/) instance.
 3. The [OCI Command Line Interface](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm) (CLI) installed and configured for your OCI user.
-   * This is used when we load the data from AWS to our MySQL HeatWave DDatabase instance.
+   * This is used when we load the data from AWS to our MySQL HeatWave Database instance.
 4. [MySQL Shell](https://dev.mysql.com/doc/mysql-shell/8.0/en/) installed on the system from which you will run the commands.
 5. An AWS account with the following:
    * An RDS MySQL database that will be dumped.